 For the dark chocolate cake you’ll need the usual suspects: sugar, eggs, oil, vanilla, baking powder, baking soda, buttermilk and salt but you’ll also need:

 This one is easy, peasy!
 You only need two ingredients to make the chocolate ganache filling.

 White Chocolate Buttercream Ingredients:

-Make butter cream by beating butter until light and fluffy.
-Beat in cooled white chocolate and vanilla.
-Beat in powdered sugar 1/2 cup at a time until a stiff but spreadable mixture forms.
+STEP #4: Make the buttercream by beating butter until it is light and fluffy.
+Then beat in the melted white chocolate and vanilla.
+Finally, slowly add the powdered sugar 1/2 cup at a time until a stiff but spreadable mixture forms.
 This is a very thick frosting, if you want it to be a bit creamier add 1 – 2 tablespoons of milk.

 STEP #5: Now it’s time to assemble the cake!
-First use a serrated knife to cut the tops off the cake just so they are level.
+First use a serrated knife to cut the rounded tops off the cake so that the cakes are level.

-STEP #7: Once the cake has chilled, spread the remaining frosting over the top and sides of the cake.
-Sprinkle jimmies over the top of the cake.
+STEP #7: Once the cake has chilled, spread the remaining frosting all over the cake and sprinkle with chocolate shavings.
 Slice and serve.

 Because of the chocolate ganache layer, it is safest to keep this cake covered and in the refrigerator.
 Remove it about 1 hour or so before you want to serve it so that it can come to room temperature.
 For the best taste, I’d eat within 3 days, it starts to get a little dry after that.

 A crumb coat is a thin layer of frosting that helps the crumbs of the cake stay in place and seal in the moisture of the cake.
 I like to use it with chocolate cakes with white frosting because it prevents chocolate cake crumbs from being in the outer later.

 Adding espresso powder to chocolate cake enhances and intensifies the chocolate flavor.